 Patients should be prepared for the examination.
 They should be asked to wear pants or shorts that reveal the knees and be informed that several observations may be needed but that they will be allowed to rest if fatigued.

 Assistive devices provide stability but also affect gait.
 Use of walkers often results in a flexed posture and discontinuous gait, particularly if the walker has no wheels.
 If safe to do so, the practitioner should have the patient walk without an assistive device, while remaining close to or walking with the patient with a gait belt for safety.
 If patients use a cane, the practitioner can walk with them on the cane side or take their arm and walk with them.
 Patients with a suspected peripheral neuropathy should walk touching the practitioner's forearm.
 If gait improves with this intervention, proprioception from the arm is being used to supplement the missing proprioception from the leg; such patients usually benefit from using a cane, which transmits information about the type of surface or floor to the cane-holding hand.

-Balance is assessed by measuring the time patients can stand on one foot or on both feet in tandem stance (heel to toe); normal is ≥ 5 sec.
+Balance is assessed by measuring the time patients can stand on both feet in tandem stance (heel to toe) and on one foot (single stance); normal is ≥ 5 sec.

 Gait velocity is measured using a stopwatch.
 Patients are timed while walking a fixed distance (preferably 6 or 8 m) at their preferred speed.
 The test may need to be repeated with patients walking as quickly as possible.
 Normal gait speed in healthy elderly people ranges from 1.1 to 1.5 m/sec.

 Cadence is measured as steps/min.
 Cadence varies with leg length—about 90 steps/min for tall adults (1.83 m [72 in]) to about 125 steps/min for short adults (1.5 m [60 in]).